 God's great mercy is something to be celebrated.
 The Sacrament of Penance is God's gift to us so that any sin committed after Baptism can be forgiven.
 In confession we have the opportunity to repent and recover the grace of friendship with God.
 Ritually we Catholics experience God's unconditional love in the sacrament of reconciliation and With absolution, we are reconciled to God and the Church.
 The parish celebrates the Sacrament of Reconciliation communally at least twice a year during the Advent and Lenten Seasons.
 Individually the sacrament is available at our Baileys Harbor worship site on Friday mornings following the 8:00am Mass or by appointment with our pastor.

-Questions or appointment requests for the sacrament of reconciliation can be made by email with Father Thomas Farrell by clicking here or by calling the parish office at (920) 868-3241.
+Questions or appointment requests for the sacrament of reconciliation can be submitted by texting Father Thomas Farrell at (920) 217-8155 or by calling the parish office at (920) 868-3241.

 ANOINTING OF THE SICK

 Anointing of the Sick is a sacrament of the Church given to those who are ill.
 As a parish we understand that everyone has a need for extra compassion and care when their health is not at its best.
 The sacrament is given by a priest who anoints the person with the Oil of the Sick.
 This oil is blessed by the diocesan bishop during Holy Week of each year.
 By this anointing, the Church commends the sick to the healing power of Jesus Christ.
 The sacrament joins the suffering of the sick to that of Jesus and bestows gifts of the Holy Spirit.
 The Rite of Anointing tells us there is no need to wait until a person is at the point of death to receive the Sacrament.
 A careful judgment about the serious nature of the illness is deemed sufficient.